AdobeDocs/document-cloud-learn.en/help/sign/develop/embeddedesignature.md

 In many scenarios, you may want to allow the triggering participant to immediately sign an agreement.
 This is useful for customer-facing applications and kiosks.

-In this scenario, you probably don't want the first sending email to trigger.
-An easy way is to manage the behavior is with a modification to the API call.
+If you don't want the first sending email to trigger, an easy way is to manage the behavior is with a modification to the API call.

 ![Screenshot of navigating to Power Automate](assets/embeddedesignature/embed_12.png)